ErikRSmail/classical-cryptography/readme.md

 	std::string ciphertext = A.cipher::encrypt(plaintext);
 }
 ```
-## What ciphers do you plan to implement?
+## What ciphers are implemented?
 Most historically significant non-mechanical, non-modern ciphers.
+In the list below, strikethroughs indicate the cipher is not yet implemented.
 ###  Specifically
 - Monoalphabetic Substitution Ciphers
 - - Random